mehrab-haque/ozone-realtime-localized-recommender/README.md

     * Position of earth relative to sun due to the annual course.
     * Time of the day
     * Corresponding ozone layer depth.
+    * Path of the sunlight-ray across the atmosphere.
 * Personalized tolerance considering :
     * Age
     * Gender